-MANILA – “Boutique yet complete” – this was how Century Properties chief operating officer Marco Antonio described the company’s first retail development.
+MANILA – “Boutique yet complete” – this was how Century Properties President and CEO Marco Antonio described the company’s first retail development.

 Located at Kalayaan Avenue in Makati City, Century City Mall was formally launched on Monday after nearly a month of operation.
 The P1.4-billion project is mainly a community mall, targeting residents of the property firm’s high-rises as well as nearby subdivisions.